M66B/FairEmail/FAQ.md

 ~~tl;dr; "*Additionally, even if you configure STARTTLS perfectly and use a valid certificate, there’s still no guarantee your communication will be encrypted.*"~~

+<a name="FAQ12"></a>
+**(12) How does encryption/decryption work?**

+First of all you need to install and configure [OpenKeychain](https://f-droid.org/en/packages/org.sufficientlysecure.keychain/).
+To encrypt a message before sending, just select the menu *Encrypt*.
+Similarly, to decrypt a received message, just select the menu *Decrypt*.

 <a name="FAQ13"></a>
 **(13) How does search on server work?**